companieshouse/dapperdox.developer.ch.gov.uk/assets/templates/guides/gettingStarted.md

 [Authorisation](/guides/authorisation)
 page describes the authorisation mechanism used by the Companies House API, and how to register your application.

-### Explore the API

-Each Companies House API reference page contains an embedded "explorer" that allows the reader to try out the service *in-situ*, without having to write any client code at all.

 ### Developer guidelines